lchen23/UdacityDL_script_generation/README.md

 # UdacityDLproject3: Script Generation
-This is a deep learning model to generate TV scripts
+This project uses a LSTM model to generate TV scripts